Saturday, 4th September 2010

 Gay/Lesbian Bookstores Victims of Acceptance

-Back in 1967, Craig Rodwell could find only 25 books that could be considered gay and lesbian literature.
-But he put them on a shelf in Greenwich Village and opened the Oscar Wilde Memorial Bookshop – the first and best-known gay and lesbian bookstore in America.
+Back in 1967, Craig Rodwell could find only 25 books that could be considered gay or lesbian literature.
+But he put them on a shelf in Greenwich Village and opened the Oscar Wilde Memorial Bookshop – America’s first and best-known gay and lesbian bookstore.

 New York Cemeteries Face Grave Shortages